mapzen/documentation/docs/overview/account-settings.md

 3. Click `Add Payment Method`.
 4. Enter your credit card information.

+If your account has any pending usage charges in a month, you can update your payment method information, but are unable to remove a credit card altogether until the balance is cleared.

 ## Set monthly spending limits

 With Mapzen Flex, you can set limits on your spending each month.
 This gives you the comfort of knowing that your bill will remain within the maximum amount you specify.